bounswe/bounswe2019group9/deliverables/M1-Group9.md

  #### 3.3.1.
 Burhan:

  3.3.1.1.
 Issue labels are not updated according to progress made.
 There are issues with "Not Started Yet" tag that are completed and closed.

+#### 3.3.2.
+Arda:

+ 3.3.2.1.
+Due dates other than weekly milestones are specified in meeting notes, but not in the issues.
+We specify weekly milestones in issues but there are different due dates for tasks which are prerequisites of each other

 ### 3.4.
 Requirements